-Figure~\ref{fig: Dynamic_timeline} summarizes the dynamic timeline for the agent, who starts the cycle with reputation $\pi$, and after some exponentially distributed time meets a project randomly drawn from the population of available ones.
+Figure~\ref{fig: Dynamic_timeline} illustrates the dynamic timeline for the agent, who starts the cycle with reputation $\pi$, and after some exponentially distributed time meets a project randomly drawn from the population of available ones.
 A decision to accept or reject the contacting project is made by the agent.
 Upon rejection, she returns to the initial node, and conditioned on acceptance an investment problem with the flow cost of $c$ is solved.

-Finally, I interpret the success as an event in which the breakthrough happens before the agent stops the project, thereby rationally updating her belief upwards.
-And the failure refers to the outcome, where the project is terminated before the success arrives, thus the agent returns to the unmatched status with a lower reputation.
-Importantly, after a success or failure event, the match is dissolved and both the agent and the project become available.
+Finally, I interpret success as the occurrence of a breakthrough before the agent stops the project, leading her to rationally updating her belief upwards.
+And the failure refers to the outcome where the project is terminated before a success arrives, thus the agent returns to the unmatched status with a lower reputation.
+Importantly, after a success or a failure, the match is dissolved and both the agent and the project become available.

 The self-experimentation model presented here is formally equivalent to a special two-armed Bandit setting, in which the payoffs to the two arms are correlated.
 Specifically, the agent's type $\theta$ is the variable that correlates the payoffs of the two arms.
-Therefore, the upcoming analysis can also be read through the lens of experimentation literature with correlated arms.
+Therefore, the upcoming analysis can also be read through the lens of the experimentation literature with correlated arms.